tangrams/tangram-es/README.md

 ```

 ### iOS Simulator ###
-For running on the iOS simulator, generate and compile an XCode project:
+For running on the iOS simulator, generate and compile an Xcode project:

 ```bash
 make ios-sim